hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ### Results

-Maximum number of *sustained* record change events that could be produced in the database (by continuously inserting into and then deleting data from) was around **100,000 rows/second**.
+Maximum number of *sustained* change records that could be produced in the database (by continuously inserting into and then deleting data from) was around **100,000 rows/second**.
 The Jet job processing all the corresponding CDC events (reading them and mapping them to user data objects) had no problems with keeping up, no lagging behind observed.

-*Peak* even handling rate of the Jet pipeline has been observed around **200,000 events/second**.
+*Peak* even handling rate of the Jet pipeline has been observed around **200,000 records/second**.
 This scenario was achieved by making the connector snapshot a very large table and inserting into the table at peak rate while snapshotting was going on.
 Once the connector finished snapshotting and switched to reading the binlog the above peak rate